la2050/archive/_projects/2016/foster-youth-and-families-joining-voices-for-change.md

   who know the system best.
 NFYI/LA will recruit and train 100 foster youth and 50 family members to advocate with policy makers for new approaches to transform the child welfare system.
+project_proposal_impact:
+  - Social & emotional support
+  - Government responsiveness to residents’ needs
+  - Rates of volunteerism
+  - Total number of local social media friends and connections Angelenos have
 category: connect
 body_class: tangerine